Skip to main content

 In corporate tax, revenue grew by 9%.
 The profits of large companies and groups increased by more than 15% in 2023, which was reflected in a growth of the same order in fractional payments, the main component of income in this figure.
 Part of the increase was due to the regulatory change that came into force at the beginning of 2023, whereby the tax base of a group was calculated in 2023 by adding the positive tax bases and 50% of the negative tax bases of the entities comprising it.
 The positive share of the annual declaration, corresponding to the 2022 settlement, also experienced a significant increase, exceeding 12%.
 As with payments, there was a regulatory change that increased revenues; In this case, the minimum rate of 15%, which, although it was approved in the 2022 Budget, had its first application in the 2022 declaration submitted in 2023.
 Despite these two elements, the tax as a whole grew by only 9% as a result of the high amount of refunds in 2023, most of them corresponding to the 2021 financial year.

-In indirect taxes, collection from VAT grew by 1.6%.
+In indirect taxes, the collection by the VAT grew by 1.6%.
 The subject expenditure was 7.1%.
 The difference is explained by the impact of various regulatory and management changes (the reduction in rates on energy and basic foodstuffs, the new regulation on deferrals and extraordinary refunds).
 If the income lost due to these measures is added, the increase in revenue would be 5.3%, more in line with the evolution of spending, and even more so if one takes into account that the rate cuts have an immediate impact on gross income (which was virtually the same as in 2022), but delayed on the refunds made (they decreased by 3.8% when the applications decreased by almost 6%).

 Excise tax revenues increased by 2.6%, thanks to the Tax on Non-Reusable Plastic Packaging, new in 2023.
 Excluding the revenue from this tax, total collection from Excise Taxes would have been slightly lower than in 2022 (-58 million).
 The main figure in this group of taxes, the Tax on Hydrocarbons, barely grew (0.6%).
 The high price of gasoline and diesel for much of the year and the slowdown in economic activity hampered the evolution of these revenues.
 In the Tobacco Tax, revenues increased by 0.5%.
 The year was marked by significant price increases, the largest of which had been inherited from the previous year.
 Tax revenue on alcohol fell (-7.2%), particularly on higher-alcohol beverages.
 Electricity tax revenues remained marginal given the extension of the rate reduction from 5.11% to 0.5%, in force since mid-September 2021. ##10008195####10008195##